 "Object C:\Documents and settings\work.zip => eicar.com is infected with EICAR STANDARD TEST FILE"

 Here we are dealing with a file within a zip-archive - the file "eicar.com" is a virus and it is placed within the archive-file "work.zip".

-It's now your turn to figure out if the virus your BullGuard has found is located inside your mail-archive, a zip-archive or a third place:
+It's now your turn to figure out if the virus your BullGuard has found is located inside your email archive, a .zip archive or a third location:

 My BullGuard has detected a virus inside a mail-archive